mdoery/fake_lunch_hub/README.md

 However, his environment is not fully specified, so in following the tutorial, I got quite a few non-trivial errors.

-This is what I did to get his demo up and running on an AWS instance running Ubuntu 14.04:
+This is what I did to get his demo up and running on an AWS instance using Ubuntu 14.04:

-### Install rvm ###

-rvm is the Ruby Version Manager, which allows you to switch between different versions of Ruby:
+First, install rvm.
+This is the Ruby Version Manager, which allows you to switch between different versions of Ruby:

 ```
 sudo apt-add-repository -y ppa:rael-gc/rvm